Asha Parekh: Awards and nominations

 Parekh received the Filmfare Lifetime Achievement Award in 2002.
 She has continued to receive other Lifetime Achievement Awards: the Kalakar Award in 2004; the International Indian Film Academy Awards in 2006; the Pune International Film Festival Award in 2007; and the Ninth Annual Bollywood Award in Long Island, New York in 2007.
 She received the Living Legend Award from the Federation of Indian Chambers of Commerce & Industry (FICCI).

-In 2016, Nitin Gadkari, Union Minister for Road Transport and Highways, said that Parekh had approached him at his Mumbai residence, climbing 12 floors of steps, to recommend her name for the Padma Bhushan, the third-highest civillian award.
+In 2016, Nitin Gadkari, Union Minister for Road Transport and Highways, said that Parekh had approached him at his Mumbai residence, climbing 12 floors of steps, to recommend her name for the Padma Bhushan, the third-highest civilian award.
 The claim was widely reported, however Parekh said she never lobbied for the award, and refused to say more on the matter.
 In her memoir The Hit Girl published a year later, Parekh said that meeting the minister was the "worst mistake" of her life.
 She said she had been hurt by the minister's claim, and recounted a different version of the event.
 Parekh had been awarded the Padma Shri in 1992.
 A close friend had arranged a meeting with the minister and suggested her to seek an upgrade of the award.

 A chronological listing of awards and nominations is as follows: